 Agtron Color Scoring

-First Crack includes Agtron color scoring — a standardized scale for measuring roast color that gives you a repeatable, objective number for roast level instead of a subjective "medium-dark."
-Agtron correlates directly with flavor profile and roast degree.
+First Crack includes Agtron color scoring, a standardized scale for measuring roast color that gives you a repeatable, objective number for roast level instead of a subjective "medium-dark."
+Roast degree is a strong lever on the final flavor profile.
 Neither Artisan nor Cropster includes this.

 You do not need an Agtron spectrophotometer (which costs thousands of dollars) to use it.
 First Crack measures roast color from a photo of your ground coffee.